 To understand the statistical significance of each system, we perform two-tailed Z-tests on all the recognition system pairs for sensitivity as shown in Table 8 and for specificity as shown in Table 9.
 Cells in these tables contain entries that consist of the sensitivity/specificity differences between the systems and a binary classification value (Yes/No) based on extracted p-values from the Z-test with 95% confidence.
 Here again, the data was prepared by scoring systems on individual patients.
 Prior to performing Z-tests, the Gaussianity of each sample was evaluated using a KS test.
 All the samples were confirmed as normal with p-values < 0.001.

 From Table 8, it can be observed that, aside from the EPOCH and TAES scoring metrics, the differences between the CNN-LSTM system and all the other systems are statisticially significant (rejecting the null hypothesis with p-values < 0.05).
 On the other hand, the EPOCH and TAES metrics fail to reject the null hypothesis for CNN-LSTM.
-According to these metric’s, the performance of HMM-SDA is statistically different from the other systems, confirming its poor performance.
+According to these metrics, the performance of HMM-SDA is statistically different from the other systems, confirming its poor performance.
 This can also be observed from EPOCH/TAES results of Table 2.